-Elizabeth Blanchette is a graduate of Liberty University, where she received her Master of Arts in Executive Leadership.
-Her achievements include inductions into several graduate business honor societies and recognition as a gold medallion recipient with a 4.00 grade point average.
-She is a summa cum laude graduate of Eastern Nazarene College (ENC).
-During her undergraduate studies at ENC, Ms. Blanchette was awarded numerous scholarships, inducted into the Phi Delta Lambda international honor society, and named one of five outstanding seniors in her graduating class.
-Ms. Blanchette is honored to serve as Vice President of Alumni Relations for the National Society of High School Scholars Executive Fellows Board.
-Elizabeth has been a member of the NSHSS since 2010, serving as an NSHSS Ambassador, a four-year member of the NSHSS Student Council, and a member of the College Student Council before joining the Executive Fellows Board.
+Elizabeth Blanchette is a graduate of Liberty University, where she received a 4.00 grade point average for her Master of Arts in Executive Leadership.
+She is also a summa cum laude graduate of Eastern Nazarene College (ENC).
+As a leader in corporate training for AAA, Ms. Blanchette is a strong proponent of education without social limitations.
+Her belief that all people are valuable children of God, fuels her passion to change lives through investing in the visions and goals of the world’s youth.
+Ms. Blanchette is honored to serve as Vice President of Alumni Relations for the NSHSS Executive Fellows Board.
+Elizabeth has been a member of NSHSS since 2010, serving as an NSHSS Ambassador and a four-year member of the (formerly) NSHSS Student Council before joining the Executive Fellows Board.
 Ms. Blanchette has traveled extensively, interning with youth programs – in management positions - in England, France, Ireland, and Wales.
-She is passionate about changing lives through investing and inspiring the youth of the world.
 Through developing relationships and connections with NSHSS alumni, fellows, high school members, educators, and families, Ms. Blanchette hopes to assist and advance the alumni in their pursuit of excellence, while fostering a lifelong and worldwide NSHSS community based on fellowship and engagement.